alimransahin/SwiftCar-frontend/README.md

 - **User Authentication**: Secure login, registration, and password recovery.
 - **User Roles**: Admin and user roles with different permissions.
-- **Post Creation**: Users can create, edit, and delete car listings.
 - **Booking Management**: Manage upcoming and past bookings.
 - **Payment System**: Integration with local payment gateways for secure transactions.
 - **Search & Filter**: Easily search for cars and filter by type, price, and other features.